Service Requirements

 Bonner Scholars engage for 250 hours total each academic year, through a combination of local service and training and education (T&E) hours.
 Participation should be evenly distributed over the course of the year, so that service and T&E hours are consistent and ongoing, equating to the 8-10 hours a week.

-The foundation of the Bonner Scholars Program is service, and as such, eighty-percent of the 250 hours must be spent at a community partner (nonprofit or government organization).
-That equates to 200 hours total, or at least 8 out of the required 10 hours a week.
-In addition:
+The foundation of the Bonner Scholars Program is community engagement, and students spend eighty percent of the required 250 hours per school year at a nonprofit or government organization.
+This equates to 200 hours or 8 of the required 10 hours a week.
+Students spend their remaining hours participating in training and education opportunities focused on learning about active citizenship and democratic engagement.

 Bonners make thoughtful and planned decisions to engage in training and education (T&E) activities that expand their understanding of social issues and populations with which they work or they are curious to learn more about.
 It’s an opportunity to delve deeper or expose yourself to something new.
 You may record a maximum of 2 T&E hours per week (or a maximum of 20% of your total hours per cycle).